 Moe: When I broke two windows on the same day?

 Moe: Eleven.
 I got it across my ass.
 My father said, ‘don’t ever bring another golf stick in this house.’

 To this day–there are six kids in the house—mother and dad have never seen me hit a golf ball in real life.
-Mother and dad are dead now, but in my whole life they were never there, right beside me when I was hitting a golf ball.
+Mom and dad are dead now, but in my whole life, they were never there, right beside me when I was hitting a golf ball.
 They only saw me sitting down, watching TV.
 They never once saw me in real life.

 Q: Two windows in one day?